Moqume/Background-Manager-WP/readme.txt

 * Fixed: Individual page settings were ignored if the page was used as a Posts Page (in Reading)
 * Fixed: Background images were not click-able if no info tab was present or not in full screen mode
 * Fixed: For Image Sets with a single image, the transition effect would still be applied
+* Fixed: Issue where embeded overlay image had missing mime types, or the mime type detection caused a fatal error

 = 1.0.25 (March 18, 2012) =
 * Fixed: Resolved the "flickering" before each transition